 Congratulations!
-You have entered the world of property owners and are now ready to manage your very first rental property.
+You've entered the world of property owners and are now ready to manage your very first rental property.

-However, if you are the sole property manager for that property, it may be a good idea to get off on the right foot with your tenants.
+However, if you're the sole property manager for that property, it may be a good idea to get off on the right foot with your tenants.

 One of the best ways to do this is by sending a landlord introduction letter to your tenants.